The Teachers’ Union of Ireland

 The TUI prioritised this issue and campaigned vigorously to highlight the casualisation of the teaching profession with the aim of ensuring that permanent and whole-time jobs become available to new teachers to protect both the viability and the professionalism of the career.

-As a direct result of TUI’s campaign, an expert group was established under the Haddington Road Agreement (HRA).
+As a direct result of TUl's campaign, an expert group was established under the Haddington Road Agreement (HRA).
 The recommendations of the expert group are set out in Circular Letter 24/2015 and a teacher now qualifies for a Contract of Indefinite Duration (CID) after a period of continuous employment in excess of two years.

-Hours covering for a teacher
+Hours covering for a teacher:

-- on career break
+• on career break

-- on secondment
+• on secondment

-- assigned to a Home School Community Liaison (HSCL) position
+• assigned to a Home School Community Liaison (HSCL) position

-- assigned to the National Behaviour Support Service (NBSS)
+• assigned to the National Behaviour Support Service (NBSS)

-are now counted towards a CID and the hours of the CID will be the hours worked in the full school year prior to the issuing of the CID (i.e. the qualifying year), regardless of the source of the hours.
+These are now counted towards a CID and the hours of the CID will be the hours worked in the full school year prior to the issuing of the CID (i.e. the qualifying year), regardless of the source of the hours.

 If you are employed only to cover for the approved leave of a teacher (e.g. a teacher on maternity leave or job share) you will be contracted on a fixed/specific purpose basis.
 When the teacher returns from leave the hours must return to the teacher and your contract ends.